xiix0/scam/README.md

-Stay away from hurricanes for a while.
+You can rent this space for only $5 a week.